mfaani/code-challenges/Tips and Notes/Cracking/readme.md

     - start and end of an iteration
     - division by zero
     - null nodes in trees
+ - Optimize
+   - Look for BUD
+    - Bottlenecks: identify which step is the bottleneck
+    - Unnecessary work.
+Example:
+      Print all positive integers that match a^3 + be ^3 = c^ + d^3 (1 < a,b,c,d < 1000)
+      Unncecessary to calculate all and compare
+      We can just find all values that are integers for (a^3 + b^3 + c^3) ^(1/3)
+    - Duplicated work: In the above example:
+      Store all results of c^3 + d^3 in a dictionary.
+(No need to calculate it every time).
+Then every time we calculate a^3 + b^3 look up to see if we have that value in our dictionary, if so pull out c & d. **Dictionaries are usually the most common way to avoid duplicate work.**

 ### Permutations vs combinations